 Los Angeles, CA 90095

-Noam Rosenthal is a first-year doctoral student interested in the intersection of land use and climate-risk.
+Noam Rosenthal is a fourth-year doctoral student interested in the intersection of land use and climate-risk.
 He specifically focuses on the compounding impacts of wildfire smoke and heat in cities, using remote sensing and machine learning.
 He holds a B.S. in Civil and Environmental Engineering and M.S. in Earth Systems from Stanford University.
 Prior to matriculating at UCLA, Noam worked for the Google venture Premise Data, an international data-sourcing company.
 Most recently he worked with the Natural Resources Defense Council on a study to catalyze private investment in adaptation infrastructure.
 In his spare time he enjoys singing, hiking and flâneuring city streets.